DomizianoScarcelli/computer-science-sapienza-notes/Machine Learning/Activation Functions.md

 ---
 Exam:
   - Advanced Machine Learning
   - Deep Learning
+  - Fundamentals of Data Science
 ---

 All activation function are used to introduce some non-linearity in the network, but depending on the network, some function are able to mitigate some other problems and make the learning process more stable.